cryptocode/blog/content/docs/assert.md

 }
 ```

 Compile and run this under ReleaseFast on Zig 0.14.x and you'll see that the program is busy for a good while.
-The core team believe this is a missed optimization in LLVM.
+The core team believes this to be a missed optimization in LLVM.

 If profiling shows that an assertion is expensive, or you're just not confident it will be fully elided, you can do something like this: